Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

 ![](../assets/box_example.png)

 In this example, we use margins to add a 10px gap in between each child.
-This can be done more succinctly using the boxes own **spacing** property.
-By setting [`set_spacing!`](@ref) to `10`, it will automatically insert a 10 pixel gap in between any two children, in addition to the childrens regular margin.
+This can be done more succinctly using the boxe's own **spacing** property.
+By setting [`set_spacing!`](@ref) to `10`, it will automatically insert a 10 pixel gap in between any two children, in addition to the children's regular margin.

 [`hbox`](@ref) and [`vbox`](@ref) are two convenience functions that take any number of widgets and return a horizontal or vertical box with those widgets already inserted.
 Using this, and spacing instead of margins, we can write the above as two lines: